 Many homeowners have experienced a clogged drain and have given little thought to it.
-Drain cleaning products are a fast a cheap DIY option that usually gets the job done.
+Drain cleaning products are a fast and cheap DIY option that might get the job done.
 However, a main drain clog is usually a sign of something more serious and should be addressed by a professional plumber as soon as possible.
-Main sewer clogs will usually cause water or sewage to back up out of a drain, toilet or some other part of your plumbing system, and can be a very unpleasant experience.
+Main sewer clogs will usually cause water or sewage to back up out of a drain, toilet, or some other part of your plumbing system, and can be a very unpleasant experience.

 What is a main drain?